harts12/dftintegrate/README.md

 exists.
 It is pulled from the KPOINTS file.
 The problem is the VASP user has a few ways of formatting their KPOINTS file.
 If the fourth line is the specification of the size of kgrid ie 12 12 12 then everything will work fine.
-If not the user will need to make their KPOINTS file look like that or they can make kmax.dat.
+Note it can ONLY be the three numbers, no comment after If not the user will need to make their KPOINTS file look like that or they can make kmax.dat.
 If 12 12 12 was the grid than kmax = ceil(12/(2*sqrt(3))). dftintegrate automatically uses files if they exist so creating kmax.dat by hand will work.